algolia/algoliasearch-client-javascript/doc/CTS.md

 ```

 And that's it!
 If the name of the file matches a real `operationId` in the spec, then a test will be generated.
+Don't forget to add `$objectName` and `$enumType` when necessary, otherwise typed language will fail to generate tests.

 ## How to add a new language